JWesleySM/Whiro/README.md

 # Introduction

 The internal state is formed by the values that a program manipulates.
-Said values are stored in different memory regions: stack, heap and static memory.
+Said values are stored in different memory regions: stack, heap, and static memory.
 The goal of this project is to report said state at different points during the execution of a program.
-To do so, we The ability to inspect the program state is useful for several reasons such as debugging, program verification, and data visualization.
+The ability to inspect the program state is useful for several reasons such as debugging, program verification, and data visualization.
 Identifying program state is difficult in type-unsafe languages.
 These languages such as C. C has a weak type system that neither associates size information with memory regions, nor distinguishes pointers from scalars.
 Besides that, it is possible to create new pointers by applying arithmetic operations on existing pointers or by casting from integers This implies that no memory fragment can be safely released since it could still be accessed by ambiguous program elements.
 The goal of this project is to track the program state in programs written in C and report said state in a human-observable form.

 # Whiro
 Whiro is a framework that inserts in a program the code necessary to report its internal state.
-To do so, Whiro uses a data structure called _Memory Monitor_.
-Such data strucuture consists of the following elements:
+This instrumentation is inserted in the bytecode that LLVM produces for each program.
+To track this state, Whiro uses a data structure called _Memory Monitor_.
+Such data structure consists of the following elements:

-* **S (Stack Map)**
+* **Stack Maps (S)**
-* **G (Global Map)**
+* **Global Map (G)**
-* **H (Heap Table)**
+* **Heap Table (H)**
-* **T (Type Table)**
+* **Type Table (T)**

 **G** maps global variables to debugging information. **S** is analogous, except that it maps automatic variables to debugging information.
 There exists one map **S** per program function—each table stores information related to variables in the scope of a function. **H** is the set of addresses of memory blocks allocated in the heap. **T** holds metadata describing every type in the target program. **G** and **S** are the _static_ elements of the monitor.
 They exist ony during the instrumentation of a program. **H** and **T** are the _dynamic_ components of the monitor.
 They exist during the execution of the program and form the so-called _Auxiliary State_. **T** is constructed statically and it is read at runtime.

 The program state is reported at _Inspection Points_.
 Inspection points are routines that are inserted in the program at different points.
-In each one of these routines, the values of the visible variables at the correspoding program point are reported.
-In principle, every program point where new instructions can be placed can be inspected, but in the currently implementation, Whiro create inspection points right before the return point of funtions.
+In each one of these routines, the values of the visible variables at the corresponding program point are reported.
+In principle, every program point where new instructions can be placed can be inspected, but in the current implementation, Whiro creates inspection points right before the return point of functions.
 The variables are reported with a calling context formed by the name of the function and a call counter, i.e., a value that corresponds to the n-th call to that function.
+The monitor also changes the form of the program to report variables that are dead at inspection points.
+Whiro either extends the live range of variables using _Phi_ instructions or shadow them in the stack of the function being instrumented.
+We track how many times such changes were made and report them as statistics.

 This repository contains the two main components of the Whiro framework:

 - An LLVM pass that implements the static components of the Memory Monitor and it is responsible to instrument the program.
 It tracks variables, heap operations, and constructs the type table **T**
 - A library written in C that implements the dynamic components of the Memory Monitor.
-It must be linked agains the instrumented program
+It must be linked against the instrumented program

 The state of the program is reported in an output file.
 Every instrumented program _P_ will produce a file _P__Output_, containing state snapshots at different inspection points.